What a reaction! Aussie coach erupts after Titmus gold medal - WHIZ News

 Boxall’s emotional display became an instant hit on social media, where one admirer tweeted it was “the best reaction of all time.”
 The Australian Olympic team tweeted a GIF that said the coach’s reaction “sums it up perfectly.”

+“I’ve seen little snippets of it.
+That’s just like Dean.
+He’s very passionate … he becomes very animated,” Titmus said.
+“I think that this is just as much for him as it is for me.
+He’s sacrificed a lot of his family life, his kids, his wife and his job.
+He puts 100% into being a swimming coach and I would not be here without him.”

-Titmus, who has been nicknamed the “Terminator,” handed Ledecky her first Olympic loss in an individual race when she rallied over the final two laps to win the 400-meter freestyle Monday.
+Titmus, who has been nicknamed the “Terminator,” handed Ledecky her first Olympic loss in an individual race by rallying over the final two laps to win the 400-meter freestyle Monday.

+Boxall was more reserved during the medal ceremony, breaking down in tears as Titmus received her gold.

+“He was crying and I was trying to contain the emotions,” she said, “but it’s good to see how much it means to him too.”

 More AP Olympic coverage: https://www.apnews.com/OlympicGames and https://twitter.com/AP_Sports